nadegeguiglielmoni/EMBO-25-genome-sequencing/S3_haplotig_purging.md

 # Haplotig purging

 For this part, we will use a draft assembly and reads for the nematode *Propanagrolaimus* sp.
 JU765 [PRJEB87118](https://www.ebi.ac.uk/ena/browser/view/PRJEB87118).
-These reads were generated from multiple indivduals, and the species is hermaphroditic.
+These reads were generated from multiple indivduals, and the species is hermaphroditic, thus we cannot phase this assembly and will aim for a collapsed assembly.
+The Nanopore R10.4 reads were sequenced on a MinION, with an LSK114 library, at the Universität zu Köln.
+The PacBio HiFi reads were sequenced from an ultra-low input library on a Sequel, at the [Genomics and Transcriptomics Lab](https://www.gtl.hhu.de/).

+In the following tutorial, collapsed sequences designate regions that are represented with only one copy, and uncollapsed sequences designate regions that are in multiple copies (two haplotypes most often).

 ## Mapping reads to the assembly

+To perform haplotig purging, the long-read dataset needs to be mapped against the assembly first to analyze the coverage of the contigs.
+Uncollapsed regions will usually have lower coverage than collapsed regions because the reads are mapped to each haplotype.

 ### PacBio HiFi reads